extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/overview.rst

 * Brocade VDX 6740 running Network OS 7.1.0 and later
 * Brocade VDX 6940 running Network OS 7.1.0 and later
 * Brocade VDX 8770 running Network OS 7.1.0 and later
-* Brocade SLX 9850 running SLX-OS 16r.1.01 and later
+* Brocade SLX 9850 running SLX-OS 16r.1.01 and later [NOT SUPPORTED FOR TP - MAY BE FOR GA]

 What's Next?
 -------------------------------